smartinternz02/SPSGP-528784-Strain-Analysis-Based-On-Eye-Blinking/README.md

        2) Run the file in the anaconda prompt by passing face land marks file as argument as below:
          "python eye_strain_analyzer.py --shape-predictor shape_predictor_68_face_landmarks.dat".

+       3)Download suitable "dlib" library version which is suitable for your system python version.

-       3) We taken an average eye blinks per minute as 20.Based on which the Strain is analyzed.
+       4) We taken an average eye blinks per minute as 20.Based on which the Strain is analyzed.